mikrono/tModLoaderWiki_kr_ko/Developing-with-Visual-Studio.md

 More information on how to debug and the benefits of debugging are found in the [Why Use an IDE](https://github.com/tModLoader/tModLoader/wiki/Why-Use-an-IDE#debug) page, please read it, it is extremely useful.

 # Edit and Continue
 While debugging, you can edit the source code and recompile the mod in-game without having to reload mods or restart the game.
-The [Why Use an IDE](https://github.com/tModLoader/tModLoader/wiki/Why-Use-an-IDE#edit-and-continue) page has more info on this topic, please read it, it is extremely useful.
+The [Why Use an IDE](https://github.com/tModLoader/tModLoader/wiki/Why-Use-an-IDE#edit-and-continue) page has more info on this topic, please read it, it is extremely useful. ***Anything between "Next Steps" and "Common issues" is not required to do, this has been set up by the "Create Mod" button when you made your mod.
+Don't touch your .csproj if you don't know EXACTLY what you are doing.***

 # Next Steps
 Now that you have setup Visual Studio, your mod development speed can increase greatly.
 Please read [Why Use an IDE](Why-Use-an-IDE) for more tips on how an IDE like Visual Studio greatly speed up your modding.